 The great Canadian singer/songwriter and known cynic Joni Mitchell most famously wrote that “you don’t know what you got ’till its gone.”
 What you realize after reading some of these stories is the lack of perspective that enables mistakes to take shape in relationships (usually from the men’s side) to ultimately lead to the end of said relationship leaving the man desperate for a reprieve.
 There are small mistakes like forgetting to take out the garbage, coming home late after a longer than expected night out with the boys, or having a momentary lapse where you take your loved one for granted.
 These for the most part, when dealing with rational people, are forgivable mistakes.
 What you see in some of these stories is that the young men more often than not make decisions that change the course of their relationships forever.

 After conflict resolution has been established/coerced/forced she may say that she forgives you, but you know more than anyone that things just ain’t quite right.
 Over time what you come to understand is that the sparkle in her eye has lost its luster, the room starts to become a little colder when she’s around, she’s having a few more headaches than usual.
-Essentially the excitement, the thrill, the enjoyment that you two had together will never be experienced with the same enthusiasm again.
-That look that you got beforehand, where nobody else in a given room existed but you, will be left for another man, because this is how you lose her.
+Essentially the excitement, the thrill, the enjoyment that you two had together will never have the same enthusiasm again.
+That look that you got beforehand, where nobody else in a given room existed but you will be left for another man, because as the title says this is how you lose her.
 The depressing thought is that if this girl is as good as you say she is, you won’t know how long it will be before she in fact leave’s you, and you will have nobody to blame but yourself.
 Tick.
 Tick.
 Tick.
-My advice to him is to stick to women that you could care less about because it’s obvious some people can’t have nice things.
+My advice to him is to stick to women that you could care less about because it’s obvious some people can’t have nice “things”.
 It makes the whole process go a lot more smoothly.

 “All I can manage is a memory of the first time me and Magda talked.
 Back at Rutgers.
 We were waiting for an E bus together on George Street and she was wearing purple.
 All sorts of purple.